Charukesi

 Charukesi (pronounced chārukēśi) is a rāga in Carnatic music (musical scale of South Indian classical music).
 It is the 26th Melakarta rāgam in the 72 melakarta rāgam system of Carnatic music.
 It is called Tarangini in Muthuswami Dikshitar school of Carnatic music.

-Charukesi is known to incite feelings of pathos and devotion in the listener.
+Charukesi is used in devotional music.
+Its mood is poignant and the raga is usually easily identified.

 Structure and Lakshana

 It is the 2nd rāgam in the 5th chakra Bana.
 The mnemonic name is Bana-Sri.
 The mnemonic phrase is sa ri gu ma pa dha ni.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):